Sangita Jindal: JSW Foundation

 Jindal has served as chairperson of the JSW Foundation since the 1990s, overseeing its social development programs in communities around JSW Group’s operational areas.

-The following are key projects implemented under her leadership.

 Rural BPO Initiative for Women’s Empowerment

 Jindal oversaw the establishment of women-only business process outsourcing centres in rural Karnataka and Maharashtra to create employment opportunities for women.
 Since its launch, the initiative has set up eight centres, training over 3,000 women in data entry and customer service.
-These ISO-certified centres offer localised jobs, allowing women to work within their communities.
-The program is part of the JSW Foundation’s broader focus on gender equity.
 Jindal also serves as chair of the UN Women’s Empowerment Principles Initiative in India.